(Some notations in the text have been corrected.)

 The story is unlikely to end here.
 The Russian central bank will hold a board meeting on the 18th.
 In order to avoid the financial crisis, the main policy interest rate has already been raised to 20% at once, and a wide range of capital control measures have been introduced.

-Western JP Morgan and others expect Russia’s economic growth to reach -6% this year, coupled with concerns about banking, sanctions, and a chain of inflation due to the plunge in the ruble.
+Western JP Morgan and others expect Russia’s economic growth to reach -6% this year, coupled with concerns regarding banking, sanctions, and a chain of inflation due to the plunge in the ruble.
 At the beginning of the year, it was expected to be + 3%.
-The rate of change from peaks to valleys in the economy will reach about 12%.
+The rate of change from peaks to valleys in the economy will reach regarding 12%.
 It will be worse than minus 10% during the 1998 ruble crisis, minus 11% during the subsequent global financial crisis, and minus 9% during the corona crisis.

 “The Russian central bank may raise rates a little further, which is most appropriate,” said Arthur Budahyan, chief strategist for emerging markets at BCA Research.
-At this point, he predicted that further capital control measures could be taken to protect the financial system if there were even more major moves.
+At this point, he predicted that further capital control measures might be taken to protect the financial system if there were even more major moves.